cchauve/AGO-pipeline/doc/manual.md

 ### MSA

-The MSAs associated to gene families, if used in the pipeline, are described in a tabulated file
+The MSAs associated to gene families, if used in the pipeline, are described in a tabulated file in the format
 ```
 family name<TAB>path to MSA file for the family
 ```
-Currently, MSAs are computed by MACSE that creates, for each gene family, two MSA files, one for nucleotide sequences (suffixed by `_NT.fasta`) and one for amino-acid sequences (suffixed by `_AA.fasta`).
+Currently, MSAs are computed by `MACSE` that creates, for each gene family, two MSA files, one for nucleotide sequences (suffixed by `_NT.fasta`) and one for amino-acid sequences (suffixed by `_AA.fasta`).